julietsvq/Fitbit-Projects/MainClock/README.md

-# Fitbit_MainClock
+## 1. Basic clock face
 Basic clock face displaying time, date, battery and weather.

-## 1. Basic clock face

 	1. I will use a **FitBit Versa** device for this, but you could also use the [FitBit OS Simulator](https://simulator-updates.fitbit.com/download/latest/win).